Stoeoef/spade/README.md

 spade = "0.1.*"
 ```
 # Feedback
 Do you miss a feature?
 Many features may be easy to implement, the crate's main author might just have missed that use case.
-Feel free to post an issue on GitHub.
+Please do post an issue on GitHub.
 Please do report bugs as well.
 If you're in for an adventure, pull requests of any kind are very welcome.

 # Examples
 _Note: If you have opened this on docs.rs, you won't see any images.
 Use the README.md on the GitHub page._